ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/InstalledPackagesView_readme.txt

 ===================

-This utility works on any version of Windows, starting from Windows XP and up to Windows 10.
+This utility works on any version of Windows, starting from Windows XP and up to Windows 11.
 Both 32-bit and 64-bit systems are supported.

 Versions History
 ================

+* Version 1.10:
+  o Updated to work properly in high DPI mode. o Added 'Select All' and 'Deselect All' to the 'Column Settings'
+    window.
+  o Added option to change the sorting column from the menu (View ->
+    Sort By).
+  o Added 'Sort By' toolbar buttons.

 * Version 1.05:
   o Added /cfg command-line option to start InstalledPackagesView